Mofazzal Hossain Chowdhury

-Mofazzal Hossain Chowdhury Maya (born 3 February 1948) is a senior Bangladesh Awami League politician who served as a Member of parliament from Chandpur-2 constituency and a minister of several ministries.
-In 19 November 2021 he nominated for Bangladesh Awami League Presidium member.
+Mofazzal Hossain Chowdhury Maya (born 3 February 1948) is a senior Bangladesh Awami League politician who served as a Jatiya Sangsad member representing the Chandpur-2 constituency and a minister of several ministries.
+On 19 November 2021 he nominated for Bangladesh Awami League Presidium member.
 He received the Bir Bikram, the third highest award for gallantry, for his role in the Bangladesh Liberation War.
 He was the general secretary for the Dhaka chapter of his party until 2016.
 He won the Independence Award in 2023 for his contribution to the field of independence and liberation war.

 Early life and education

 Maya was born into a Bengali Muslim Chowdhury family in the village of Mohanpur Union in Matlab Uttar, Chandpur.
 His father's name was Ali Ahsan Miah and his mother was Musammat Akhtarunnesa.

 Maya received his bachelor's in law and two master's degrees in political science, and Islamic history and culture.

 During the Bangladesh Liberation War, Maya was a member of the Mukti Bahini under sector 2 led by Khaled Mosharraf.
 He was the leader of the Crack Platoon.
 He was awarded the third highest award for gallantry, Bir Bikram, for his contributions during the war, led by Sheikh Mujibur Rahman.
 Maya was a leader or participant of the platoon of students and young men under Sector No 2 that conducted guerilla attacks in Dhaka.
 He participated in a 9 June 1971 evening grenade attack on the Hotel Intercontinental.